Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The -affine Grassmannian

-\item $\Fl_{[\mu]} \subseteq \Fl_G \times_L \Spd L([\mu])$ is a clopen subdiamond. \end{enumerate} \end{proposition} \begin{proof} We omit the proof --- most of the statements follow immediately from the definitions and \cref{prop.aff-perfectoid-loc-system-finite-proj-module}.
-For (3), note that a lattice on the trivial torsor has no non-trivial automorphisms so the $v$-sheaf property follows from $v$-descent for $\mbb{B}^+_\dR$ local systems. \end{proof}
+\item $\Fl_{[\mu]} \subseteq \Fl_G \times_L \Spa\+ L([\mu])$ is a clopen subvariety. \end{enumerate} \end{proposition} \begin{proof} We omit the proof --- most of the statements follow immediately from the definitions and \cref{prop.aff-perfectoid-loc-system-finite-proj-module}.
+For (3), note that a lattice on the trivial local system has no non-trivial automorphisms so the $v$-sheaf property follows from $v$-descent for $\mbb{B}^+_\dR$-local systems. \end{proof}

 The following theorem is the main result of the section.